Thyroid Function Tests

-Some of the most common thyroid function tests include:
+of the most common include:

 Blood tests.
 This test is done to measure the level of thyroid-stimulating hormone (TSH) in the

 an underactive thyroid.
 Very low levels indicate an overactive thyroid.
-A blood test

-and to guide biopsies of concerning nodules.
+also used to guide biopsies of nodules.

 Radioactive iodine uptake test.
 This test involves giving a small amount of radioactive iodine to measure how much

-thyroid hormone blood levels.
+of increased thyroid hormone blood levels.